h1

 Strategic Lead (European University) at TU Dublin.

-John has been actively involved in the development of the design industry in Ireland and has sat on the council of the Institute of Designers in Ireland (IDI) and the committee of the Institute of Creative Advertising and Design (ICAD) was a founding member and honorary secretary of Design Business Ireland and served on the boards of Design Ireland and Irish Design 2015.
-He completed a six-year term on the board of the Design and Crafts Council of Ireland in 2020.
+Beyond Academia, John co-founded the design practice Information Design in 1985 to collaborate with national and international clients and also served as Art Director of the journal Film Ireland during the late nineteen-eighties and early nineties.
+He sat on the council of the Institute of Designers in Ireland (IDI); the committee of the Institute of Creative Advertising and Design (ICAD); was a founding member and honorary secretary of Design Business Ireland and served on the boards of Design Ireland and Irish Design 2015.
+He completed a six-year term on the board of the Design and Crafts Council of Ireland in 2020 influencing educational and industry standards while advocating for the growth of design in Ireland.